SPIN-web/SPIN2026/_pages/call.md

   A submission to this category will be considered for **acceptance only if its accompanying artifact receives at least the Functional Badge** in [artifact evaluation](./artifacts.md).

 * **Short Papers** presenting tools, technology, experiences with lessons learned, new ideas, work in progress with preliminary results, and novel contributions to formal methods (6 pages, excluding bibliography and appendices).
 Note: Artifact evaluation is optional for short papers but highly recommended for those with a focus on tools.
-If you want to have the accompanying artifact of your short paper evaluated, please submit it to the mandatory AE on February 27.
+If you want to have the accompanying artifact of your short paper evaluated, please submit it to the mandatory AE on January 25.

 All papers that conform to submission guidelines will be peer-reviewed by members of the program committee.
 Submissions will be evaluated on the basis of originality, the importance of contribution, soundness, evaluation, quality of presentation, and appropriate comparison to related work.